 Earth's Magnetic Field

 The Earth's magnetic field, also known as the geomagnetic field, is a complex and dynamic phenomenon.
-It's generated by the geodynamo, a process involving the convection of molten iron in the Earth's outer core.
+Plus, it's generated by the geodynamo, a process involving the convection of molten iron in the Earth's outer core.
 This movement of electrically conductive fluid creates electric currents, which in turn generate the magnetic field.
 The Earth's magnetic field is not static; it changes over time due to variations in the flow of the outer core.

 Magnetic Fields in Space